 Fontastic!

 Just came across this nifty little site... yourfonts.com.
 It let's you create a custom font based upon your own handwriting.
 It's quick, easy and (for a basic font without too many weird characters), free.
 I downloaded the image template, brought it into Photoshop, used my tablet to create the characters, uploaded the image et voila!
 "Big Al.ttf", a true type font that only a mother could love.
-Grab it here, if you'd like, or give it a go yourself.

 It would also be great for creating other design elements, say your own set of wingdings created in Illustrator, your signature, glyphs, custom characters and such.
 A great time-waster, to be sure.